 - Use visual cues.
 Encourage your child’s teacher to use visuals in instruction, and be sure your child is looking at you when you give directions or convey other important information.

 - Emphasize key words.
 Teachers and parents can help kids with auditory processing weakness by using intonation and slower speech to emphasize what is important.
-“One of the things we advise teachers to do with these kids is to significantly slow their rate of speech and use emphasis on key words, to bring attention to important pieces of information by the way they’re talking,” explains Rachel Cortese, a speech-language pathologist at the Child Mind Institute.
+“One of the things we advise teachers to do with these kids is to significantly slow their rate of speech and use emphasis on key words, to bring attention to important pieces of information by the way they’re talking,” explains Rachel Cortese, MS, a speech-language pathologist.

 - Help with sequencing.
 Use words that trigger or help a child to sequence events.
 “Using words like first, second, then, last help kids follow sequences, and teaching them to us these transition words in writing or telling a story helps them to organize their thoughts and their language,” explains Cortese.